 - An EKG that proves the condition is related to fainting or near fainting.

 - An arrhythmia that is not caused by a reversible medical condition.

 To prove your disability, you’ll need to provide detailed medical records for 12 successive months.
 You will also have to show the lab results, EKG tests, treatment and response records, Etc. Even the names of places you were treated, and all the procedures you’ve had also holds importance in this process.

 Suppose you don’t meet the conditions for automatic approval for disability for AFib, under Listing 4.05.
 In that case, a doctor can still verify that atrial fibrillation interferes significantly with your work.
 He/she will do this by completing a Residual Functioning Capacity form.

 Frequent dizziness, chest pain, weakness, or shortness of breath may also qualify you for the benefits.
 Some more reasons like an inability to crawl, climb, or stoop due to your arrhythmia can also be reasons for your eligibility.

 Chronic mental illness, including anxiety or depression, and multiple physical medical conditions, may also contribute.
 Proof of all medical treatments is still required.

 If you don’t qualify for automatic approval, the SSA will carefully review all the records and forms you submit.
 Clear and complete documentation of your treatment and responses will help the SSA to determine your eligibility for Social Security payments.
 Qualified legal representation is available to help you through this sometimes complex and lengthy process.

-To discuss SSD and SSI claims or appeals, please call (215) 464-7200 or contact our attorneys using the form below.
+Please call (215) 464-7200 or contact our attorneys using the form below to discuss SSD and SSI claims or appeals.

 The initial consultation is free, and we never charge a fee until we win your case.